FlxPeters/netbox-plugin-prometheus-sd/README.md

 HTTP SD is a new feature in Prometheus 2.28.0 which allows to discover hosts from a URL instead of files only.
 This project is an attempt to provide a compatible API endpoint in Netbox to make devices, IP and virtual machines available to Prometheus.

+**Project status:** This projet is under development at the moment.
+It's a first attempt, things may change until a first release.
+Feel free to contribute.

 ## Instalation

 tbd.